Gemma (language model)

-Gemma is a series of open-source large language models developed by Google DeepMind.
+Gemma is a series of source-available large language models developed by Google DeepMind.
 It is based on similar technologies as Gemini.
-The first version was released in February 2024, followed by Gemma 2 in June 2024 and Gemma 3 in March 2025.
-Variants of Gemma have also been developed, such as the vision-language model PaliGemma and the model DolphinGemma for understanding dolphin communication.
+The first version was released in February 2024, followed by Gemma 2 in June 2024, Gemma 3 in March 2025, and the open-weights Gemma 4 in April 2026.
+Variants of Gemma have also been developed, such as the vision-language model PaliGemma and the model MedGemma for medical consultation topics.

 History

-In February 2024, Google debuted Gemma, a family of free and open-source LLMs that serve as a lightweight version of Gemini.
-They come in two sizes, with a neural network with two and seven billion parameters, respectively.
-Multiple publications viewed this as a response to Meta and others open-sourcing their AI models, and a stark reversal from Google's longstanding practice of keeping its AI proprietary.
+In February 2024, Google debuted Gemma, a collection of open weight LLMs that serve as a lightweight version of Gemini.
+The initial release came in two sizes: neural networks with two and seven billion parameters respectively.
+Multiple publications viewed this as a response to competitors such as Meta releasing source code for their AI models, and a shift from Google's longstanding practice of keeping its AI source code private.

 Gemma 2 was released on June 27, 2024, and Gemma 3 was released on March 12, 2025.
+On April 2, 2026, Google released Gemma 4 under the free and open-source Apache 2.0 license.

 Overview

-Based on similar technologies as the Gemini series of models, Gemma is described by Google as helping support its mission of "making AI helpful for everyone."
-Google offers official Gemma variants optimized for specific use cases, such as MedGemma for medical analysis and DolphinGemma for studying dolphin communication.
+Based on similar technologies as the Gemini series of models, Gemma is described by Google as helping support its mission of "making AI helpful for everyone".
+Google offers official Gemma variants optimized for specific use cases, such as MedGemma for medical analysis.

 Since its release, Gemma models have had over 150 million downloads, with 70,000 variants available on Hugging Face.

-The latest generation of models is Gemma 3, offered in 1, 4, 12, and 27 billion parameter sizes with support for over 140 languages.
+Gemma 3 was offered in 1, 4, 12, and 27 billion parameter sizes with support for over 140 languages.
 As multimodal models, they support both text and image input.
-Google also offers Gemma 3n, smaller models optimized for execution on consumer devices like phones, laptops, and tablets.
+Google also offers Gemma 3n – smaller models optimized for execution on consumer devices like smartphones, laptops, and tablets.

+The latest generation of models is Gemma 4, released on April 2, 2026.
+It is available in four sizes: Effective 2B (E2B), Effective 4B (E4B), 26B Mixture of Experts (MoE), and 31B Dense.
+Gemma 4 supports multimodal input, including images and video across all models, with native audio input on the E2B and E4B models.
+Gemma 4's 31B Dense variant reached third place on Arena's text leaderboard, and the 26B variant reached sixth place.
+Gemma 4 12B was released on June 3, 2026 and features a unified multimodal architecture that processes images and audio without encoders.

 Architecture

-The latest version of Gemma, Gemma 3, is based on a decoder-only transformer architecture with grouped-query attention (GQA) and the SigLIP vision encoder.
+Gemma 3 is based on a decoder-only transformer architecture with grouped-query attention (GQA) and the SigLIP vision encoder.
 Every model has a context length of 128K, with the exception of Gemma 3 1B, which has a context length of 32K.

 Quantized versions fine-tuned using quantization-aware training (QAT) are also available, offering sizable memory usage improvements with some negative impact on accuracy and precision.